Learn more about the strategies and policies that the City has to protect our natural areas system.

 Increasingly, nature can be found in the spaces between these larger protected areas: in backyards and schoolyards, in community gardens and constructed wetlands, on farms and in industrial areas.

-As people take action to naturalize all kinds of areas, we are building and strengthening our ecological network.
+As people take action to bring nature into their neighbourhoods we are building and strengthening our ecological network.

 What the City of Edmonton is doing to protect Natural Areas and Biodiversity

-The Office of Biodiversity coordinates biodiversity protection for the City.
-The Office works with other departments to ensure that natural areas are protected, restored and managed, and that opportunities exist for community members to get engaged in the stewardship of natural areas.
+The City’s natural areas planning and operations teams coordinate biodiversity protection for the City.
+These teams work with other departments to ensure that natural areas are protected, restored and preserved, and that opportunities exist for community members to get engaged in the stewardship of natural areas.

 To learn more about Edmonton’s Natural Areas System and how the City works to protect and steward it, check out the following resources: